 Can you guess which mutant young Troye Sivan played in making his big screen debut in a little something called X-Men Origins: Wolverine (2009)?
 Sivan was born on this day in 1995.

 On this day in 1953, It Came From Outer Space enjoyed its full U.S. theatrical release.
 (FYI: it had opened a few days earlier in Los Angeles, California.)
+Based on a story from Ray Bradbury, the SciFi feature was directed by Jack Arnold and starred Richard Carlson, Barbara Rush, and Charles Drake.
 According to our friends at IMDB.com, here's the plot summary:

 "A spaceship from another world crashes in the Arizona desert and only an amateur stargazer and a schoolteacher suspect alien influence when the local townsfolk begin to act strangely."